-Further information relating to Sheep Industry Fund programs delivered via Livestock SA in 2021-22 can be found on the Livestock SA website at www.livestocksa.org.au.
+Further information relating to Sheep Industry Fund programs delivered via Livestock SA in 2022-23 can be found on the Livestock SA website at www.livestocksa.org.au.

-Where requested, refunds of contributions were paid in accordance with regulation 6 and 7.
+Where requested, refunds of contributions were paid in accordance with regulations 6 and 7.

-In accordance with regulation 7(f), the fund was also applied to administration expenses.
+In accordance with regulation 7(f), the fund was applied to administration expenses.

-The fund accounts for the year ended 30 June 2022 have been audited by the Auditor General's Department.
-The audited financial statements and independent auditor's report are attached.
+The Fund accounts for the year ended 30 June 2023 have been audited by the Auditor General's Department.
+The audited financial statements and audit report are attached.

-Prof Mehdi Doroudi PSM
+Prof Mehdi Doroudi PSM CHIEF EXECUTIVE

-CHIEF EXECUTIVE